steipete/brabble/README.md

 - Rolling transcripts + status via UNIX socket; rotating logs under `~/Library/Application Support/brabble/`.
 - Config auto-created at `~/.config/brabble/config.toml` with sane defaults for macOS + Metal.

-## Quick start (stub build)
+## Quick start (stub build, no audio deps)
-The stub uses stdin as the “microphone” so you can exercise the daemon and hook without audio deps.
+The stub uses stdin as the “microphone” so you can exercise the daemon and hook without audio libs.

 ```sh
 go build ./cmd/brabble